The Complete Bitcoin & Crypto Guide: 2 Fresh Innovations

 The latest innovation is the crypto lender and for me makes the most sense.

-If you store your crypto at BlockFi, you earn 6% interest (as of August 2020) on your crypto assets and your interest can be paid in other cryptocurrencies which can diversify your crypto portfolio.
+If you store your crypto at BlockFi, you earn up to 8.7% interest (as of Nov 2020) on your crypto assets and your interest can be paid in other cryptocurrencies which can diversify your crypto portfolio.
+Use that link and get up to a $250 crypto bonus with your deposit.

 At first I was skeptical because I have come across a lot of bitcoin scams.
 Usually the scam requests that you send money to an address and then they will send you back double your ‘investment’ in a month, or something to that effect.
 Usually it comes from a random spam email, but a lot of people fell for a similar bitcoin scam when Twitter was hacked in July 2020.
 Of course you’ll never see your money again if you just send bitcoin to random addresses.